treeindev/cron-monitoring/README.md

 # Cron Monitoring

-Cron Monitoring is a tool to manage Cron Jobs running on a local machine.
+Cron Monitoring is a tool to manage Cron Jobs running on a Unix machine.
 It allows to keep track of active jobs, add new jobs or remove existing ones.

 Cron Jobs allow you to run scheduled scripts at a given date and time.
 They are very helpful to execture routines periodically.
 Backups, data cleanup, send daily reports, check server availability or health checks are examples of Cron Jobs usecases.